1986 Mercedes-Benz 560SL convertible

 The 450SL was a cultural icon, finding fans among various executives, celebrities, professional athletes, and rock stars when new.
 It was also a film and television star—famously driven by Richard Gere in American Gigolo, by Stephanie Powers and Robert Wagner on Hart to Hart, and by Patrick Duffy on Dallas.

 450SLs have many adherents to this day, and there is much club support.
-According to Hagerty’s valuation tools, all the money for a 1980 450SL in #1/Concours condition is $36,000, with a more normal #3/Good condition car going for $11,500.
-These SLs are always available in the Hemmings Motor News classifieds and on eBay Motors, and often at auction.
-As I write this post, there are eleven 1980 450SLs available for sale in Hemmings.
-An example with Champagne Metallic paint, brown leather bucket seats, and 45,000 miles is asking $20,000.
+According to Hagerty’s valuation tools, all the money for a 1980 450SL in #1/Concours condition is $71,900, with a more normal #3/Good condition car going for $14,400.
+These SLs are always available in the Hemmings Motor News classifieds, on eBay Motors, on Bring a Trailer, and often at in person auctions.
+As I update this post in April 2025, there are eleven 1980 450SLs available for sale in Hemmings.

 Make mine Astral Silver Metallic, please.
 Sometimes the cliché is correct.